Timothep/Resize.All/README.md

 ### Example ###

-Resizing all the '.jpg' and '.png' images present in 'C:\temp' and its subdirectories, overwriting the original images and printing extended information along the way
+Resizing all the images present in 'C:\temp' and its subdirectories, overwriting the original images and printing extended information along the way

 ```python
 python Resize.All.py -s 1024 -p C:\temp -o -v -r